 What would you say were the skills you needed when you applied?
 Did you pick up any new skills throughout your internship?

 I needed to be agile, cooperative, and articulate.
-After the internship, those skills were further developed and I learned to be more creative.
-(Justine: Those skills are called transferable skills and they’re the most useful things you need to learn while you’re still in college.)
+After the Nestle internship, those skills were further developed and I learned to be more creative.
+(Note from Justine: Those skills are called transferable skills and they’re the most useful things you need to learn while you’re still in college.)

 What was your expectation for the internship?
 How did the actual experience compare?